OCA/l10n-italy/l10n_it_vat_registries/readme/CONFIGURE.rst

 In order to generate fiscal periods, open Accounting > Configuration > Accounting > Date range > Generate Date Ranges and select:

-* Prefix: Prefix identifying the year of the periods to be generated
+* Range name prefix: Prefix identifying the year of the periods to be generated
 * Duration: 1 month
 * Number of ranges to generate: 12
 * Type: Create a type or use an existing one, no specific type's configuration is required